Conditions: Throat Tumors

 larynx (voice box) cancer

-Any cancer of the voice box (larynx) may be apparent even when it is small if the location is on a vocal cord because here, even a small change in the surface creates hoarseness.
+A cancer located on a vocal cord may be apparent even when small because here, even a small change in the vocal cord surface creates hoarseness.
 Generally, any. hoarseness lasting more than a month should be evaluated by an Ear, Nose, and Throat surgeon.
 If a cancer arises in the voice box above or below the vocal cords, however, it may not create symptoms until it has grown fairly large, at which time difficulty with breathing or swallowing may indicate a problem.

 Nasopharyngeal carcinoma